 If you witness violence or know someone is in immediate danger, call 911 or the military police if you are on an installation.

-If you suspect child abuse or neglect, call your Reporting Point of Contact, the installation FAP or the local civilian CPS.
+If you suspect child abuse or neglect, call your Reporting Point of Contact (RPOC) in Army programs, the installation FAP and the local civilian CPS.
 You can also call your state's child abuse reporting hotline or contact Childhelp at 1-800-4-A-CHILD (1-800-422-4453).